Based in Edinburgh, Scotland

 Press / Business contact:

 Ants - tiny, strong, focussed, good at working with others to achieve their goals and often with a nasty bite.
-Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independant game developer and game design consultancy based in Edinburgh, Scotland.
+Some of these characteristics (not so much the bitey ones) are also shared by Ant Workshop, a small independant game developer based in Edinburgh, Scotland.

-Tony has been a professional game designer for over sixteen years.
+Tony has been a professional game designer since 2000.
 He has held senior and lead positions at Rockstar Games (working on hits such as the Grand Theft Auto: Stories series, GTA: Chinatown Wars, and 2010 Game of the Year Red Dead Redemption) and been Associate Creative Officer of Mobile at ActivisionBlizzard, bringing a brand new Call of Duty experience to mobile.Starter for 6

 Ant Workshop was supported through its early development by Starter for 6.
 This prestigious enterprise training programme is run by Cultural Enterprise Office, Scotland's only specialist business support and development service for creative micro-businesses and cultural practitioners with investment from the Scottish Government via Creative Scotland’s Innovation Fund.
 Starter for 6 offers tailored support to help develop micro-businesses, optimising the economic potential of new starts in the creative sector, which currently has a £5billion annual turnover in Scotland.
 As well as providing the grounding in structured business start-up and planning specifically for innovation and growth through a five month training programme, the programme uniquely offers participants the opportunity to pitch for up to £10,000 cash investment to take their idea to market.
 Since 2010, 186 businesses have been supported by Starter for 6.
 For further information visit www.culturalenterpriseoffice.co.uk/starterfor6